pixelpiloten-zz/dockercontrol/README.md

 > dockercontrol status

 Gets the process output of the docker containers, if in the same folder as docker-compose we'll try to get only theese containers, otherwise we will get all running containers.

+> dockercontrol info

+Gets a short summary about the runing containers in the docker-composer-file, if name of container is provided as a second argument info about only that running container is printed.